-Patient Query limits the number of answers that are returned, and therefore increases the confidentiality, limits the risk to select by mistake the wrong patient in the worklist, and limits the quantity of data to be transferred to the system.
+Patient Query limits the number of answers that are returned, and therefore increases the confidentiality, limits the risk to select by mistake

 To use Patient Query:

 1. Press Patient Query on the touch screen to perform a query on a specific patient only.
 Use this mode especially if your network is slow.